jjloomis/wordpress-basics/adding-content-with-the-visual-editor.md

-# Formatting content with the Visual editor
+# Working with content in the Visual editor

 The Visual editor is a WYSIWYG (What You See Is What You Get) editor similar to Microsoft Word.